Relationship Between Mullineux Involution and the Generalized Regularization: Abstract

 \section{Abstract}

-In this paper, we study the Mullineux transpose map and the generalized column regularization on partitions and prove a condition under which the two maps are exactly the same.
-The results generalize the work of Bessenrodt, Olsson and Xu.
+The Mullineux involution is an important map on $p$-regular partitions that originates from the modular representation theory of $\mathcal{S}_n$.
+In this paper we study the Mullineux transpose map and the generalized column regularization and prove a condition under which the two maps are exactly the same.
+Our results generalize the work of Bessenrodt, Olsson and Xu, and the combinatorial constructions is related to the Iwahori-Hecke algebra and the global crystal basis of the basic $U_q(\hsl_b)$-module.
+In the conclusion, we provide several conjectures regarding the $q$-decomposition numbers and generalizations of results due to Fayers.